 In principle Austrian authorities aimed to create settlements of colonists of the same religious denomination.
 Therefore about 90 out of 163 German Villages in Galicia were of exclusively Protestant faith, about 50 Roman Catholic, only the rest were of mixed religious denomination.

 Exclusively German settlements were called colonies, but only few of the German settlements formed individual villages.
 Most of them were added to old existing Polish or Ruthenian villages.
 When single families or smaller groups of German were integrated into existing Slavic villages, it was called an Einsiedlung.

-Further information:(in German language)
+Further information:(in English)

 - the back-story of the emigration of Galicia from south-west-Germany